levithatcher/levithatcher.github.io/_posts/2015-03-16-simple-choropleth-via-d3.md

 To kick things off, I wanted to post a choropleth I’ve made using [D3](https://d3js.org/), showing diabetes rates for each county in the US.
 D3, or data-driven documents, is a Javascript library used to make browser-based and data-driven plots.
 Developed by Mike Bostock, D3 is free, interactive, and (with a little work) creates fantastic visualizations.
 While I used Python’s matplotlib and the latter’s [basemap](http://matplotlib.org/basemap/users/intro.html) package in grad school to make geographic figures of the earth and atmosphere, I always wanted a tool that easily plotted data related to finer scale political boundaries.
 Its ability to make such maps is one first things that caught my eye about D3.

-To provide a flavor of what Python-based geo-centric maps can do, here’s a plot of composite hurricane environments with atmospheric water vapor data overlaid, all using basemap (click to zoom):
+To provide a flavor of what Python-based geo-centric maps can do, here’s a plot of composite hurricane environments with atmospheric water vapor data overlaid, all using basemap:

 ![Basemap](/images/basemap_fourpanel.png)